7 times Cardi B gave us her best financial advice

 Family is always a good place to start, as is your bank or your family accountant if you have one.

-And – although if you're still at uni you're probably not quite there yet – get savvy about how much tax you should be paying.
-Once you start working, make sure HMRC have put you on the right tax band or you could end up paying more than you should be!
+And get savvy about how much tax you should be paying, especially if you're already working a part-time job at uni.
+Make sure HMRC have put you on the right tax band or you could end up paying more than you should be!

-Freebies often come in the fine print and shop assistants may *forget* to remind you to pick up the free goodies that come with your latest purchase.
+Supermarket cashback apps are a great way to make money back on your food shop.
+Freebies often come in the fine print and shop assistants may *forget* to remind you to pick up the free goodies or *forget* to apply the student discount on your latest purchase.

 This is especially relevant when you're spending a considerable amount of money.
 For example, retailers often do discounts when you spend over £50.